sergioreynoso/github-user-search/README.md

 ## Acknowledgments

-I would like to thank [Jonas Schmedtmann](https://codingheroes.io) for all his great [UDemy courses](https://www.udemy.com/user/jonasschmedtmann/), as well as [Kevin Powell](https://www.kevinpowell.co) for all the great css content.
+I would like to thank [Jonas Schmedtmann](https://codingheroes.io) for all his great [UDemy courses](https://www.udemy.com/user/jonasschmedtmann/), as well as [Kevin Powell](https://www.kevinpowell.co) for all the great css content and the whole [UI.dev](https://ui.dev/) community.